salf/passion/README.md

 # README

 This is a rails application suitable to back-end, only API and JSON, without any views and all related gems for rendering html/js/css.
+OAuth should be configured on the front-end part to generate proper URL for user authentication.
+In this application OAuth is only for demonstration.

 #### Ruby version
 `2.2.5`